rootscript/audio-dump/LPS-transformers.md

 As I understand it toroidals have lower magnetic leakage but higher inter winding capacitance.
 That makes them prone to slightly higher "noise" in the 60hz range.
 They can also be lighter for a given power compared to split bobbin transformers.

 ---
-Maybe my comment about being distracted by shiny objects could be misunderstood.
-Just so it might be no misunderstanding, it has nothing to do with price/cost, but everything to do with marketing hype and urban legend, so to speak.

-Toroidal transformers are a good example.
+Toroidal transformers are a good example of being distracted by shiny objects and marketing hype.
 There was a time it was implied, and to some degree still is as evidenced by this thread, that unless the gear has a toroidal transformer it can't possibly be top tier or perform well.
 That's simply not true.
 Hence, do not be distracted by shiny objects.

 **For dacs and source gear in particular, I'd rate them as follows in terms of suitability (from best to least):**
 - **R-core**